ilios/user-guide/courses-and-sessions/sessions/add-new-session.md

 ![first step - click to start](../../images/add_new_session/add_new_session_start.png)

-The entry fields now become enabled and visible.
+After clicking as shown above (`first step`), the entry fields for the skeleton of a new sssion become enabled and visible.
 Enter the title and select the session type for the new session as shown below.

 ![add title and save](../../images/add_new_session/add_title.png)